-Fraud, Scandal, Ethics, and Politics -and How to Have a Happy Career in Physics Joel Primack Physics Department, UCSC This talk will discuss the responsibilities of coauthors, collaborators, and peer reviewers, conflict of interest issues, treatment of subordinates, and norms for public policy work illustrated by good and bad examples.
+Fraud, Scandal, Ethics, and Politics -and How to Have a Happy Career in Physics

+Joel Primack Physics Department, UCSC

 Science is a social enterprise: scientists replicate and extend earlier research, collaborate with others, communicate their work to others, review and critique the results of their peers, train and supervise associates and students, and otherwise engage in the life of the scientific community and the larger society.
 Ethical behavior is expected but not always found.
 Two well-publicized cases of data fabrication in physics in 2002 prompted the American Physical Society to revise its Ethical Guidelines for Professional Conduct.
-I served on the subcommittee of the APS Panel on Public Affairs (POPA) that developed the new guidelines.
-Then in 2004, many junior members of the APS were surveyed via the Web, almost half responded, and a clear majority felt that APS ethics statements should be broadened to include treatment of subordinates, especially graduate students and postdocs.
-Don't lie.
+The speaker served on the subcommittee of the APS Panel on Public Affairs (POPA) that developed the new guidelines.
+In 2004, many junior members of the APS were surveyed via the Web, and almost half responded.
+A clear majority felt that APS ethics statements should be broadened to include treatment of subordinates, especially graduate students and postdocs.
+This talk will discuss the responsibilities of coauthors, collaborators, and peer reviewers, norms for public policy work, conflict of interest issues, and treatment of subordinates, illustrated by relevant examples.

 Don't allow important scientific information to be concealed from people who need to know it.

 Don't try to psych out Nature.
 If there are several possibilities, work them all out.
 Do take responsibility for your scientific contributions.
-Do give proper credit to collaborators and students.